 The sub-category of semi-precocial birds explains a plumage trend in birds like gulls and terns.
 Many will have a mottled look to their first downy feathers.
 This helps break up their shape and blend into the ground on a sandbank or stony shore.
 Those that stay completely still and quiet while their parents are away are practically invisible.

-In short, we can categorize birds as either altricial or precocial and this determines whether they are born with or without feathers.
+In short, we can categorize birds as either altricial or precocial, which determines whether they are born with or without feathers.
 Feathers from birds are a necessity for some species and not others.
 From there, there are sub-categories on the behavior of these birds.
 It all comes down to the best strategy for survival.